NathanBurgessDev/UniversityNotes/Year2/IIP/Anisotropic Diffusion.md

 ### The Similarity Function

-- The smoothing function, s(p,q)  needs to be fond
+- The smoothing function, s(p,q)  needs to be found
 - if *d* is the difference between *p* and *q* and *D* is the maxmum possible difference we can use
 - $\frac{D-d}{D}$
 - Other functions often used include